 3.Is there a deadline for graduate application?

 March 31st is the annual deadline.
 Under special circumstances, we may consider applications from students after the application deadline.
 Given that we have a limited number of resources (TA positions, entrance awards, etc.) to allocate to incoming students, please bear in mind that prompt submission of applications will increase the likelihood of a successful application.

 All applications will be reviewed by those faculty members who are considering taking on new graduate students.
 Applicants are strongly encouraged however, to contact faculty members, with whom their research interests’ best align, directly regarding potential supervision.
 Applicants must identify a potential supervisor at the time of application and no applicant is offered admission until a faculty member agrees to supervise them.

 5.What are the minimum admission requirements?

-In accordance with School of Graduate Studies calendar, we require a minimum average of B plus (9/ 12 or ~79%) standing, or equivalent, in your previous studies.
-For those considering the MSc program, please note that we pay particular attention to your last two years of undergraduate marks and we are looking for an upward trend in your progress.
-If you are taking courses (as yet unmarked) at the time your application is being considered, it is evaluated based on the grades available.
-Conditional offers are made on the premise that you will maintain an appropriate average.
+In accordance with School of Graduate Studies calendar, we require a minimum average of B+ or equivalent, in your previous studies.
+If you are taking courses (as yet unmarked) at the time your application is being considered, your application is evaluated based on the grades available.
+Conditional offers can be made on the premise that you will maintain the average+ academic standing.

 6.What is the statement of interest?

-A one or two page summary describing the area of kinesiology in which you wish to study.
+A maximum one summary (single spaced, 12-point font) describing the area of kinesiology in which you wish to study.
 Many students also include a brief summary of relevant employment experience and a resume.
-Since kinesiology connects to many other disciplines, the summary and any additional information you choose to send helps the selection committee to identify prospective graduate students for their various research groups.
-A statement of interest is not your resume, although you are welcome to include a resume with your supporting materials.
+Since kinesiology connects with many other disciplines, the summary and any additional information you choose to send helps potential supervisors identify prospective graduate students for their specific research groups.
+A statement of interest is not your resume, although you should include a resume or CV with your supporting materials

 7.Will I receive financial aid?